DRAFT: Constitution of the Kingdom of Union Jacks

 1. Any Citizen may choose to run for Mayor in the City within which they reside, provided they lack criminal convictions and do not intend to move to another City or emigrate from the KUJ.

-2. Every three years, each City runs an election within which all Candidates for Mayor are named on a Ballot and each Citizen may visit a Polling Station and anonymously select a Candidate.
+2. Every two months, each City runs an election within which all Candidates for Mayor are named on a Ballot and each Citizen may visit a Polling Station and anonymously select a Candidate.

 3. The Candidate with the most votes is selected as Mayor.
 In the case of a tie, the Monarch must decide on a candidate.